 - Finally ask them to open their eyes and simply look around them.
 You may ask them to focus on light, on shades and on other visuals to make them mindful of sight.

-The purpose of this mindfulness technique is to make them more aware and to enable them to focus on one thing at a time (in the exercise they focus on the sense one at a time).
+The purpose of this mindfulness technique is to make the child more aware and to enable them to focus on one thing at a time (in the exercise they focus on the sense one at a time).
 In this age of constant stimulation, many children (and adults to) struggle to focus.
 Each time you use this technique you’ll be developing your child’s ability to focus.

 Breathing meditation is often the best place to start with any sort of meditation practice.
 Ask the child to sit comfortably and with good posture and to close their eyes.
 Bring their attention to the sensation of their breath coming and going through the space between their mouth and nose.

 Ask the child to place both hands on their stomach and feel their breath rising and falling from there.
 You may also ask them to repeat a simple word as they breathe in and out, saying “In” on in-breaths and “Out” when exhaling.